Ashutosh102/DevRPS_-Rock_paper_Scissors/README.md

-# DevRPS_-Rock_paper_Scissors
+# rock-paper-scissors
-Rock  paper scissor frontend mentor challenge
+A simple rock paper scissors game which can be played with computer.